getgrav/grav-learn/pages/05.advanced/05.grav-cli/docs.md

 Grav comes with a built-in command-line interface (CLI) which can be found at `bin/grav`.
 The CLI is extremely useful for running recurring tasks such as **clearing the cache**, making **backups**, and more.

 Accessing the CLI is a simple process but you need to use a **terminal**.
-On a mac this is called `Terminal`, on windows its called `cmd` and on Linux its just a shell.
+On a mac this is called `Terminal`, on windows its called `cmd` and on Linux its just a shell (UNIX style commands are not available with the native Windows command prompt, installing [gitbash](http://git-scm.com/downloads) allows you to run the same commands on a Windows machine).
 If you are accessing your server remotely, you most likely will use **SSH** to remotely log in to your server.
 Check out this [great tutorial for more information on SSH](http://code.tutsplus.com/tutorials/ssh-what-and-how--net-25138).

 Although some operations can be performed manually, by _relying_ on the CLI, these tasks could be automated via _cron-jobs_ that run daily.